kubernetes/website/content/en/docs/reference/glossary/workload.md

 - core-object
 - workload
 ---
-  A workload is a framing term to refer to a set of APIs/resources/objects.
+  Workloads are objects you use to manage and run your containers on the cluster.

 <!--more-->

-Workload is a framing term to refer to a set of APIs/resources/objects.
+Workloads are objects you use to manage and run your containers on the cluster.
 Kubernetes performs the deployment and updates the workload with the current state of the application.
-Workloads let you define the rules for application scheduling, scaling, and upgrade.
-Workloads includes the Daemon Sets, Deployments, Jobs, Pods, Replica Sets, Replication Controllers, Stateful Sets.
+Workloads include the DaemonSet, Deployments, Jobs, Pods, ReplicaSet, ReplicationController, StatefulSet.

 For example, a workload that has a web element and a database element might run the database in one {{< glossary_tooltip term_id="StatefulSet" >}} of